-Star of the week: Alphard | EarthSky.org
+Alphard is the Snake’s Heart | EarthSky.org

 In skylore, the star Alphard (Alpha Hydrae) represents the orange Heart of the Water Snake in the constellation Hydra.
 For this reason, it is sometimes called Cor Hydrae or Hydra’s Heart.
 Alphard is the only star of any noteworthy brightness in Hydra, but Hydra itself is distinctive for being the longest of all 88 constellations.
 On March, April and May evenings, this great star pattern stretches across the entire sky.

-Like so many skywatchers before you, you will grow to love seeing Alphard ascending in the early evening in late February and March.
+Like so many skywatchers before you, you’ll grow to love seeing Alphard ascending in the early evening in late February and March.
 Alphard is located in the front part of the Water Snake, and it’s up when darkness falls by the time of the March equinox.

 The rest of the Water Snake is a long thin constellation made up of dim stars, which can be seen rising throughout the evening at this time of year.
 The entire Snake isn’t up completely until after midnight in March.
 So Alphard is like a herald to the rest of the Snake, which ascends in the sky like a snake charmer’s cobra from a basket.
 There is something about Alphard – some combination of its orange color and not-too-showy brightness – that looks friendly.